mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/partx.md

 - List the partitions on a block device or disk image `sudo partx --list {{path/to/device_or_disk_image}}`

-- Add all the paritions found in a given block device to the kernel `sudo partx --add --verbose {{path/to/device_or_disk_image}}`
+- Add all the partitions found in a given block device to the kernel `sudo partx --add --verbose {{path/to/device_or_disk_image}}`

 - Delete all the partitions found from the kernel (does not alter partitions on disk)